 If you are a fan of citrus flavors you will love this easy vegan lemon curd.
 It's like a spreadable version of the filling in my vegan lemon meringue pie!
+Essentially, it is a vegan lemon custard.

 This eggless lemon curd is TANGY.
 I've used a higher amount of lemon juice than traditional curd recipes to give it a punchy citrus kick.
 The slightly sour lemon flavor will cut through the sweetness of your favorite vegan desserts such as meringues.
 It also tastes amazing spread over toast or biscuits.